Th0masLavigne/2-compartment-poromechanical-and-LDF-measurement/README.md

 This repository contains the codes used to generate the results presented in *Lavigne et al.*[^1].
 This paper proposes a proof of concept for a poroelastic model to account to simulate the mechanical behaviour and micro-circulation of human skin.
 A 2-compartment model has been considered and a sensitivity analysis has been performed to study the dominant parameters of the model to reproduce the micro-circulation of *in vivo* human skin, using a porous media approach.
 The simulation outputs were compared to an experimental campaign (ethical agreement PREVAILXXX).
 The here-after functions are consistent with a version 0.9.0 of FEniCSx.

-**Beware of numpy version request in the package**.
-One might consider comment this line for latest ubuntu versions (issue currently being addressed)
+**Beware of numpy version request in the package for local install**.
+One might consider comment this line for latest ubuntu versions (but the following pipeline was used with the spack installation)
 Please run first `python3 -m pip install .` at ./Theoretical_developments_and_service_files/0_Service_files/porous_fenicsx to create the package.
 This allows not to copy paste the service files (modules) but use them directly as a package.

 In case you are using Ubuntu 24.04 or above versions, please consider using a virtual workspace to install fenicsx and the custom the package using the following or prefer using a docker to avoid conflicts.